milostomic/implementation-guides/netverify/netverify-web-v4-migration.md

 ## Application settings — General

+### Callback, Error, and Success URLs

 No change from v3.
 See the new [Netverify Web v4 Implementation Guide](/netverify/netverify-web-v4.md) for further information.

+### Capture method

+No change from v3.
+See the new [Netverify Web v4 Implementation Guide](/netverify/netverify-web-v4.md) for further information.

+### Skip "Start ID verification" screen

+No change from v3.
+See the new [Netverify Web v4 Implementation Guide](/netverify/netverify-web-v4.md) for further information.

+### Authorization token lifetime

+Specify the duration of time for which your `redirectUrl` will remain valid.
+Enter the value in minutes (minimum 5, maximum 86400).
+The default value is 30 minutes.

 <br>

 ## Application settings — Redirect